Skyscanner/SkyFloatingLabelTextField/README.md

   - `placeholderRectForBounds(bounds: CGRect)`:  override to change the bounds of the placeholder view
   - `lineViewRectForBounds(bounds:CGRect, editing:Bool)`: override to change the bounds of the bottom line view

+### Animation on touch support

+The component can be set to animate the title label when becomming first responder.
+The default behavior is no animation on touch.
+If `isAnimationOnTouch` is set to true, the title animation will start right after the component became first responder.

 ## Documentation

 See the [SkyFloatingLabelTextField documentation](http://cocoadocs.org/docsets/SkyFloatingLabelTextField) on [CocoaDocs.org](http://cocoadocs.org) for the full documentation.